Abe-alt/web-crawler/readme.md

 Make sure you have the following installed on your machine:

 - `node` : The JavaScript runtime.
 This will let us run the JavaScript files.
+Install `Node.js` version 18.0 or higher.
 - `npm` : The package manager.
 This manages dependencies, metadata, and allows to specify "scripts" to run.

 The `package.json` file is created during npm init, and will contain the script run that runs `main.js` using node.